-If a medical professional recognizes the signs or symptoms of drug or alcohol intoxication, or suspects that a colleague is impaired or under the influence, the DEA supports the person showing concern for the colleague and encouraging their impaired colleague to seek drug treatment help.
+If a medical professional recognizes the signs or symptoms of drug or alcohol intoxication or suspects that a colleague is impaired or under the influence, the DEA supports the person by showing concern for the colleague and encouraging the impaired colleague to seek drug treatment help.

 Some signs of drug impairment, according to the DEA, are:

 - Work absenteeism or absences without notification and an excessive number of sick days used